02_basics.scala // Jump To …

 $[[$ val y = 7; $\$${ x = y }$]]$

 Scope extrusion can be prevented by appropriate type systems (*), which are beyond the scope of this thesis.
 Scope extrusion is a real problem for code generators that imperatively manage staged program fragments.
-For generators expressed in a functional style it it far less of an issue, regardless of whether the object program uses effects or not.
+For generators expressed in a functional style it is far less of an issue, regardless of whether the object program uses effects or not.

 Type Correctness through Deep Reuse of Types